 The Council's valuation assumption for GMP is that the Fund will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increase.
 For members that reach SPA after this date, the Council has assumed that the Fund will be required to pay the entire inflationary increase.
-Therefore, the Council has not made any adjustments to the value placed on the liabilities as a result of the above outcome.
+This assumption is consistent with the consultation outcome and the actuaries do not believe that it is necessary to make any adjustments to the value placed on the liabilities as a result of the above outcome.